JaYelamos/jayelamos/readme.md

 # Hi there, I'm Jose Antonio Yelamos 👋

 Welcome to my GitHub profile!
 I'm a passionate SRE/DevOps looking for the best tools to power my job, open-source contributions, and continuous learning.
 I want to generate content on Youtube about CI/CD, IaC and all related with SRE and DevOps in Spanish.
-I want to be a reference!!
+I want to be your reference!!

 ## About Me